wilhelm-lab/oktoberfest/docs/internal_format.rst

 Internal file format specification
 ----------------------------------

 Oktoberfest expects a csv formatted file where each row represents a PSM.
-The following provides the description of individual columns.
+The following provides the file format specification.

 .. table::